-1 Make sure you have an Ethernet connection to the switch.

-2 Configure switch management for HTTP using the aaa authentication command.
+- 1 Make sure you have an Ethernet connection to the switch (through the Ethernet Management Port or a network interface). - 2 Configure switch management for HTTP using the aaa authentication command.
 Enter the command, the port type that you are authenticating (http), and the name of the LDAP, RADIUS, ACE, or local server that is being used for authentication.
-For example, to configure switch management for HTTP using the "local" authentication server you would enter:

--> aaa authentication http local

-3 Open a web browser.

-4 Enter the IP address of the switch you want to access in the Address field of the browser and press Enter.
-The WebView login screen appears.

-5 Enter the appropriate user ID and password (the initial user name is admin and the initial password is switch).
+For example, to configure switch management for HTTP using the "local" authentication server you would enter: - -> aaa authentication http local - 3 Open a web browser. - 4 Enter the IP address of the switch you want to access in the Address field of the browser and press Enter.
+The WebView login screen appears. - 5 Enter the appropriate user ID and password (the initial user name is admin and the initial password is switch).
 After successful login, the Chassis Management Home Page appears.